openpower-cores/a2o/README.md

       Please use 'issues' to report errors.

-2. The 'commented' RTL source will be released soon.

 ## Errata

 1. There is a problem that is being circumvented by setting LSUCR0.DFWD=1, AND limiting the store queue size (currently at 4).
 While it appears